 - past performance does not guarantee future results;

 - current performance may be lower or higher than performance data presented;

 - the private fund is not required by law to follow any standard methodology when calculating and representing performance data;

 - the performance of the private fund may not be directly comparable to the performance of other funds; and

 - investors can call a phone number or visit a website for more current performance data.

 The SEC believes that private funds should be subject to the same rules for advertising and written communications that apply to mutual funds, whether or not the private funds rely on the exemption from registration.
-Click here to read about the SEC’s performance advertising guidelines.

 The SEC is watching.
 The SEC will monitor general solicitations, general advertising and social media entries posted by issuers, including private funds.
 This area is fertile ground for SEC enforcement proceedings.
 Accordingly, you should proceed with cautiously when discussing private offerings, especially in social media, where cramming in all required disclaimers may be difficult.

 Federal securities regulators have published guidance for issuers, investment advisers, broker-dealers and investment companies that use social media.
 You can listen to our presentation about use of social media by investment advisers, broker-dealers and investment companies by clicking here.